Windows 11: Other editions

 Other editions include Pro Education, Pro for Workstations, Education, Enterprise, Enterprise multi-session, IoT Enterprise, Enterprise LTSC, IoT Enterprise LTSC, Home Single Language, and Team; along with regional variations.
 These editions remain fundamentally the same as their Windows 10 edition counterparts.

 Two new edition variants called IoT Enterprise Subscription and IoT Enterprise Subscription LTSC have been introduced in version 24H2.

+As with other versions of Windows since Windows XP, Microsoft has also distributed special editions of Windows 11 designated as "N" and "KN" to comply with the antitrust laws within the European Union and South Korea respectively.
+These editions removed the built-in Media Players but users have encouraged to download the third party media software; DirectX components such as DXVA and Media Foundation still reserved.

 Supported languages

 Before the launch of Windows 11, OEMs (as well as mobile operators) and businesses were offered two options for device imaging: Component-Based Servicing lp.cab files (for the languages to be preloaded on the first boot) and Local Experience Pack .appx files (for the languages available for download on supported PCs).
 The 38 fully-localized Language Pack (LP) languages were available as both lp.cab and .appx packages, while the remaining 72 partially-localized Language Interface Pack (LIP) languages were only available as .appx packages.

 With Windows 11, that process has changed.
 Five new LP languages were added — Catalan, Basque, Galician, Indonesian, and Vietnamese — bringing the total number of LP languages to 43.
 Furthermore, these 43 languages can only be imaged using lp.cab packages.
 This is to ensure a fully supported language-imaging and cumulative update experience.

 The remaining 67 LIP languages that are LXP-based will move to a self-service model, and can only be added by Windows users themselves via the Microsoft Store and Windows Settings apps, not during the Windows imaging process.
-Any user, not just admins, can now add both the display language and its features, which can help users in business environments, but these exact options for languages (both LP and LIP) still depend on the OEM and mobile operator.
+Any user, not just admins, can now add both the display language and its features, which can help users in business environments, but these exact language options for LPs and LIPs (available from the start or available as optional downloads) still depend on the PC manufacturer and market of purchase (as well as the mobile operator for PCs that support cellular connectivity), like with older Windows versions since Windows Phone 7.